 Whether you're visiting Switzerland, Sydney or New York City - these are the items you must take with you

-Is it time for your holiday?
+Is it time for a trip?
 Whether you're leaving the UAE for short trip to Jordan, or a long-haul flight to the States, here's what you need...

 While your suitcase might be picked with different things depending on your destination, there are certain things that you must always have and/or carry with you while travelling.

-To help you plan and prepare for any upcoming trip, whether short or long haul, here's a guide to the 15 things you must take on holiday with you.
+To help you plan and prepare for any upcoming trip, whether short or long haul, here's a guide to the 15 things you must take on a flight with you.

 15. Passport and visa